 Welcome

-At DavidSligarRemains (yes, I'm still here, despite relentless addiction issues, 6 years in hospice with an ALS diagnosis, 7 more in asst. living, CIDP (chronic inflammatory demyelinating polyradiculopathy), and an incarceration bordering on a living hell).
-I wish to share my experiences (and those of others) regarding the unending pursuit of reconciliation, being made right in a world which is largely opposed to that goal.
-From birth on, we are all about the self.
-Thank God I have found, the hard way, that it's not about me at all.
-It's about finding my Creator, becoming more and more intimate with Him in the brief time we have been given, and extending the opportunity to access the process that achieves this goal most readily...the gift of reconciliation activated in our individual lives and the lives of others.
+Greetings Campers; yes, I'm still here, despite relentless addiction issues, 6 years in hospice with an ALS diagnosis, 7 more in asst. living, CIDP (chronic inflammatory demyelinating polyradiculopathy), and an incarceration bordering on a living hell).
+I wish to share my experiences (and those of others) regarding the unending pursuit of reconciliation, being made right in a world largely opposed to that goal.
+From birth on, we are all about self.
+Thank God I have found that it's not about me at all.
+It's about my Creator, becoming more and more intimate with Him in the brief time we have been given, extending the opportunity to access the process to others.
 There are certain keys that move one along on this most wonderful trajectory.
-I'll do my utmost to convey as best I can what I've personally discovered, alongside some of the many profound thinkers past, and a few current, who also know this truth to be accessible.
+I'll do my utmost to convey as best I can what I've personally discovered, alongside some of the many profound thinkers past, and a few current, who also know this truth to be absolute and accessible.
 So hop aboard the Recon101 train and see for yourself how wonderful life can be.
 It truly is the most amazing discovery, gratifying to the ultimate, and it's right there before us to realize.

 The Biggest Questions of ALL: WHO AM I, and WHY AM I HERE? ( a bit of verbiage before the blogs)